jdell64/cs9-2024/pong/README.md

 # PONG CLONE
 This pong clone was created by the 9th grade of 2024 (Ally, Natalie, Kevin, Ryan, Parker).

+## 2/23

+have the kids do a git pull

 ## Possible Improvements

  - full screen?